percona/pxc-docs/docs/compile.md

     $ git submodule update --init --recursive
     ```

-3. Download the matching Percona XtraBackup {{vers}} tarball (*.tar.gz) for your operating system from [Percona Downloads](https://www.percona.com/downloads/).
+3. Download the matching Percona XtraDB Cluster {{vers}} tarball (*.tar.gz) for your operating system from [Percona Software Downloads](https://www.percona.com/downloads/).

-   The following example extract the Percona XtraBackup 8.0.32-25 tar.gz file to the target directory `./pxc-build`:
+   The following example extract the Percona XtraDB Cluster {{vers}} tar.gz file to the target directory `./pxc-build`:

     ```{.bash data-prompt="$"}
-    $ tar -xvf percona-xtrabackup-8.0.32-25-Linux-x86_64.glibc2.17.tar.gz -C ./pxc-build
+    $ tar -xvf percona-xtrabackup-{{vers}}-Linux-x86_64.glibc2.31.tar.gz -C ./pxc-build
     ```

 4. Run the build script `./build-ps/build-binary.sh`.
-    By default, it attempts building into the current directory.
+    By default, it attempts to build into the current directory.
 Specify
     the target output directory, such as `./pxc-build`:

     ```{.bash data-prompt="$"}